jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 system, a system with radix 3, but instead of digits `0`, `1` and `2`, this system  uses digits `0`,  `1` and "`1`-overbar", with  a negative value.
 This system is presented by D.E.
 Knuth on pages 190 to 192.

+A last remark.
+Usually, when digits and upper-case  letters are mixed in a system, we leave out letters  "O" and "I", because they look very much like digits  "0" and "1".
+See for example  license plates in some countries.
+In this module, I have kept them.
+Actually, when HTML files are rendered by  my Internet browser, I have  more trouble identifying digit "8" and letter "B" than dealing  with the "0" / "O" pair or with the "1" / "I" pair.

 Discarded implementations
 -------------------------